 Itanagar: Vivek Vihar approach road turned into a dustbin, alleged APCC Labour Cell

-ITANAGAR- The Vivek Vihar approach road in the heart of capital city here has turned into a dustbin while the road has totally collapsed posing serious threat to commuters, alleged APCC labour cell chairman Yangbui Takik.
+ITANAGAR- The Vivek Vihar approach road in the heart of capital city here has turned into a dustbin while the road has totally collapsed posing serious threat to commuters, alleged APCC labour cell chairman Yangbiu Takik.

 The state Govt has very often been claiming road connectivity to be its top priority and Swaccha Bharat Abhiyan its pet campaign.
 Is the spot not mocking at all these claims and amounting to take the capital dwellers for a ride by the state Govt, Takik question?